 - Usually one of the more expensive forms

-- Approximately 50mg per drop, which makes it economical
+- Approximately 50mg per drop, which makes it very economical

 - Yellowish, but clear on the skin compared to Lugols

 - Only contains one form of iodine compared to Lugols

 - Commonly used to avoid radioactive fallout in pill form

 - Claims to be better by being “Activated”

 - Can be good for getting started due to being weaker

 - Does not have any science to show benefits over other forms of iodine

 Not a form of iodine, but a common supplement with iodine, so I’ve included it.